It is important to feel confident when you walking around in Leeds or your local area. These tips can help you stay safe:

 Or you can also report it to Leeds Anti-Social Behaviour Team:

-Or you can report it at your local One Stop Centre.
-Find your local Centre here:
+Or you can report it at your local Community Hub.
+Find your local Hub here:

-If you are renting accommodation from the council, housing association or private landlord, you should report it to your landlord first.
+If you are renting accommodation from a private landlord, you should report it to them first.

 Drinking alcohol in a public place